-Comorbid subjective health complaints in patients with sciatica: a prospective study including comparison with the general population.
+Comorbid subjective health complaints in patients with sciatica: A prospective study including comparison with the general population

 Chronic nonspecific low back pain is accompanied by high rates of comorbid mental and physical conditions.
 The aims of this study were to investigate if patients with specific back pain, that is, sciatica caused by lumbar herniation, report higher rates of subjective health complaints (SHCs) than the general population and if there is an association between change in sciatica symptoms and change in SHCs over a 12-month period.

 A multicenter cohort study of 466 sciatica patients was conducted with follow-up at 3 months and 1 year.
 Comorbid SHCs were measured by 27 items of the SHC inventory.
 Odds ratios (ORs) for each SHC were calculated with comparison to a general population sample (n=928) by logistic regression.
 The SHC number was calculated by summing all complaints present.